wangziqi2013/wangziqi2013.github.io/_posts/2020-12-18-store-buffer.markdown

 operations enter the SB, without incurring cache pollution, since these addresses will definitely be written in the near future.
 Prior researches propose that the prefetching requests can be issued as soon as the store operation finishes address generation (at-execute), or when the store operation commits (at-commit).
+This, however, still limits the performance gain from prefetching, since the window that prefetching must be completed is only between exectution or commit and the cycle when the store operation reaches SB head.